UchennaCy/plug-automation/README.md

 * Install Plug extension to your browser, <https://github.com/psychedelic/plug/blob/develop/docs/install-plug-in-chrome.md>

-* Download the plug extension to your local using the crx downloader/extension
+* Download the plug extension

 * Add the extension path to the index.js file